December 16, 2020

 NSSF, Project ChildSafe Promote Firearm Safety this Holiday Season

 Project ChildSafe® offers safety resources, educational materials to help keep families safe

-NEWTOWN, Conn.— With the holiday season upon us, the National Shooting Sports Foundation® (NSSF®) reminds Americans to practice responsible safety measures at home, including safe and responsible firearm handling and storage.
+NEWTOWN, Conn.— With the holiday season upon us, the National Shooting Sports Foundation® (NSSF®) reminds Americans to practice responsible safety measures at home, including safe firearm handling and secure storage.

 Recognizing this, NSSF has launched its Project ChildSafe 2020 Holiday Safety campaign to remind Americans of the importance of firearm safety and secure storage, and provide tools to help keep families safe this holiday season.
 This includes safe and responsible firearm handling and storage information for current and new gun owners, home safety tips and guides on mental health and suicide prevention.